All Episodes

 And on a whole host of issues.

-Why do you think they're so desperately pushing for, you know, no basically no integrity measures whatsoever for future elections.
+Why do you think they're so desperately pushing for basically no integrity measures whatsoever for future elections?

-And we have some data that backs up uh that their argument is flawed and wrong, complete a complete lie that I'm gonna get to.
+And we have some data that backs up that their argument is flawed and wrong, a complete lie that I'm going to get to.

-One MS DNC host fearing the red wave in 2022 of a polster saying, yeah, the chances are actually excellent, uh, which I agree with.
+One MS DNC host fearing the red wave in 2022 have a pollster saying, yeah, the chances are actually excellent, which I agree with.

-And to add to the good news part, the AP is reporting the committee that is charged with helping Republicans get control of the House in 2022, raised 45.4 million dollars over the last three months.
+And to add to the good news part, the AP is reporting the committee that is charged with helping Republicans get control of the House in 2022 raised $45.4 million over the last three months.

 That is a record quarterly haul during a year without a national election.

-I've been talking about what a bellwether election this is now becoming in for the Senate in 2022, with Florida and Georgia, North and South Carolina and New Hampshire and Wisconsin and Ohio and Novada and Arizona all in play.
+I've been talking about what a bellwether election this is now becoming for the Senate in 2022 with Florida and Georgia, North and South Carolina, and New Hampshire and Wisconsin and Ohio and Nevada and Arizona all in play.

 They're all winnable for Republicans.